Display-Lab/knowledge-base/vignettes/social_loss_vignette/readme.md

 **For Alice, Esteemer uses the following information:**   - WIP
 - The only acceptable candidate message is **Candidate B**
-- Alice's preference for social loss messages is *Todo*
+- Alice's preference utility value for social loss messages is 9.956127
 - Alice has not recieved the **Candidate B** message recently.
 > ∴ Esteemer will select **Candidate B** as the most appropriate message to provide the recipient.

 **For Bob, Esteemer uses the following information:**   - WIP
 - The only acceptable candidate message is **Candidate α**
-- Bob's preference for social loss messages is *Todo*
+- Bob's preference for social loss messages is 2.72075
 - Bob has not recieved the **Candidate α** message recently.
 > ∴ Esteemer will select **Candidate α** as the most appropriate message to provide the recipient.

-For each of the selected messages, Eseemer will return the template ID, message text, comparator type, acceptability relationship, measure name, title, and display type preferred by the recipient.
+For each of the selected messages, Esteemer will return the template ID, message text, comparator type, acceptability relationship, measure name, title, and display type preferred by the recipient.
 This data is used in the next step of the pipeline to generate the precision feedback message.

 ### Message Generation and Delivery (Pictoralist)
 The fifth and final stage of the pipeline generates visual representations of the selected message based on the recipient's performance data, and sends this output off for delivery to the recipient.